IBM-Watson/design-guide/CONTRIBUTING.md

 ## Emoji Cheatsheet

-When creating pull requests or issues or updating the CHANGELOG, please **start** the issue title, commit message, or update with one of the following applicable emoji:
+When creating creating commits or updating the CHANGELOG, please **start** the commit message or update with one of the following applicable Emoji.
+Emoji should not be used at the start of issue or pull request titles.

 * :art: `:art:` when improving the format/structure of the code
 * :racehorse: `:racehorse:` when improving performance